UtrechtUniversity/SWORDS-UU/collect_variables/README.md

   - correct version control usage (was everything committed within a day?)
 [1]
   - life span of the repository measured as days between first and last commit [1,2]
   - whether the repository is still active (was there a commit within the last 365 days?)
 [2]
+  - GitHub username of the first person who committed
+  - date of first commit
 - `--commits_output`: Optional.
 Path for commit variables output.
 Default: `results/commits`
 - `--versions`: Set this flag if version identifiability should be retrieved [3].
 This checks only GitHub tags.
 Tags need to be in the format of `X.X` or `X.X.X`.
 - `--versions_output`: Optional.
 Path for commit variables output.
 Default: `results/versions`